json-schema-org/json-schema-org.github.io/documentation.md

 The latest Internet-Drafts at the IETF are the **draft-handrews-json-schema\*-00** documents, which correspond to the **draft-07** meta-schemas.
 These were published on **2017-11-19**.
 (Due to a change in author/editorship the I-D numbering was reset to -00 again).

-Please see the **[migration notes](draft-06/README.md)** (which will soon be updated for draft-07) for more information on this release and on migrating from draft-04.
+Please see the **[release notes](draft-07/README.html)** for more information on this release and on migrating from draft-06 or draft-04.

 The specification is split into three parts, Core, Validation, and Hyper-Schema, along with a related specification, Relative JSON Pointers: